 Our Lady of Tongeren © Toerisme Tongeren

-Most of the old buildings went up in flames, but the Begijnhof (Beguinage) survived the fire.
+Most of the old buildings went up in flames, but the Begijnhof (beguinage) survived the fire.
 The women residents somehow managed to persuade the French troops to spare their houses.
-Like other Flemish Beguinages, it’s a quiet quarter of cobbled lanes, neat stone houses with hidden front gardens and cats sleeping on doorsteps.
+Like other Flemish beguinages, it’s a quiet quarter of cobbled lanes, neat stone houses with hidden front gardens and cats sleeping on doorsteps.

 The rest of Tongeren is a muddle of styles.
-You find a few classical buildings, a couple of Art Nouveau houses and a range of Art Deco buildings.
+You find a few classically styled buildings, a couple of Art Nouveau houses and a range of Art Deco buildings.
 It seems nothing is sacred in this town where they have been recycling building material for almost two thousand years – the Roman basilica was converted into a Gothic church; the city walls plundered to build houses; ancient columns ground to dust to build new structures.

 It’s no surprise then to find the tourist office located inside a little baroque chapel, the old hospital turned into a shopping centre and a branch of Hema squeezed inside one of the only houses to survive the fire.
-It might seem curious to find cheap underwear on sale in a 16th-century half-timbered house with a beautiful round timber staircase.
+It might seem curious to find cheap underwear on sale in a sixteenth-century half-timbered house with a beautiful round timber staircase.
 But, as Pliny once put it, no one is wise all the time.